mozilla/legal-docs/en/mdn_plus_privacy.md

 ### Information we collect {: #InfoWeCollect }

-__Mozilla Account information.__ This service requires a Mozilla Account, which provides MDN Plus read-only access to your Mozilla Account profile information, for example your user ID, display name, avatar, email address, locale, and active product subscriptions.
-Learn more about [Mozilla Account data practices](https://www.mozilla.org/privacy/firefox/#firefox-accounts-join-firefox).
+__Mozilla account information.__ This service requires a Mozilla account, which provides MDN Plus read-only access to your Mozilla account profile information, for example your user ID, display name, avatar, email address, locale, and active product subscriptions.
+Learn more about [Mozilla account data practices](https://www.mozilla.org/privacy/firefox/#firefox-accounts-join-firefox).

-__MDN Plus Account Information.__ When you use MDN Plus features, we receive the data required to provide those features to you.
+__MDN Plus account information.__ When you use MDN Plus features, we receive the data required to provide those features to you.
 For instance, if you set saved pages, we receive your saved pages.

 __Location information.__ MDN Plus receives your IP address when you sign up for and use the service.
 We use the IP address in order to approximate your location because MDN Plus is currently only available in certain countries.

 __Payment information.__ When you subscribe to MDN Plus, you will send payment through one of our third-party payment providers: Stripe, Apple, PayPal, or Google Pay.
 Mozilla receives a record of your account (including your billing address and the last four digits of your payment method) and the status of your account’s subscription.
 Mozilla does not store your full payment details.

-__Interaction data.__ Mozilla receives data about your interactions with MDN Plus, including when you log in and when you make changes to your Mozilla Account like changing your email address or product subscriptions.
+__Interaction data.__ Mozilla receives data about your interactions with MDN Plus, including when you log in and when you make changes to your Mozilla account like changing your email address or product subscriptions.

 __Technical data.__ Mozilla receives basic information from MDN Plus about the web browser you’re using and the operating system it’s running on.
 When MDN Plus connects to our servers to authenticate and update your MDN Plus account, your IP address is temporarily collected as part of our server logs.